 - Plug the USB side of the ribbon cable into your computer or laptop.
 After connecting to your computer, a blue light will appear on the mainboard, letting you know it’s connected.

-With your Creality Ender 3 connected to your computer, it’s time to perform a firmware update.
+With your Creality Ender 3 connected to your computer, it’s time to update the firmware.

 We’ll need to install a BLTouch-compatible firmware file to use our auto bed leveling system:

-- Visit Creality’s download page to find the latest Firmware with BL Touch support.
-Make sure you select the latest version firmware file for your printer.
+- Visit Creality’s download page for the latest Firmware with BL Touch support.
+Make sure you select your printer’s latest version of the firmware file.

 - Select the firmware that matches your motherboard type.
 The version number is located on the motherboard itself.
 Look for 4.2.2 or 4.2.7.